HomeBlogsAffiliate Marketing IndustryAffiliate vs Partner: Key Differences & Which Is The Best For Your Business

 Pros

-• Low risk: Affiliates don’t have to invest in creating or managing products, which makes the business model relatively low-risk.
+• Low risk: Affiliates & brands don’t have to invest in creating or managing products, which makes the business model relatively low-risk.

-• Flexibility: Affiliates can promote a wide range of products or services, choosing what best fits their audience.
+• Flexibility: Affiliates can promote a wide range of products or services.
+They can choose the most effective ones.

-• Passive income: Once affiliates have set up their marketing materials, they can continue earning commissions passively as long as the links stay active.
+• Performance-based: Brands only have to pay on real referrals from affiliates.
+Also, affiliates can continue earning commissions passively years after their promotion created, as long as the links stay active.

 Cons

-• Dependence on third-party success: Affiliates rely entirely on the company’s success to earn commissions, which means if the product or service fails, so does the affiliate’s income.
+• Dependence on brands’s reputation: Affiliates rely entirely on the company’s success to earn commissions, which means if the product or service fails, so does the affiliate’s income.
+As a result, a new brand is not likely to find decent affiliates.

 Affiliate vs Partner: 06 key differences